manuelahoyos/ETL_Project/README.md

 ## Load:
 A connection called ‘engine’ was created to connect to PostgresSQL pgAdmin 4 to load our DataFrames into the SQL database tables.
 These tables were joined using SQL queries.

+- Minimum wage and educational attainment percent for every state during the year 2009:

 ## Hypothesis
 - Minimum wage and educational attainment were directly proportional during 2009: the higher the minimum wage, the higher the % of educational attainment; the lower the minimum wage, the lower the % of educational attainment.
 - Minimum wage and % peace index were directly proportional in 2010: the higher the minimum wage, the higher the % peace index; the lower the minimum wage, the lower the % peace index.